Dynamical signatures of superfluidity and shear rigidity in different phases of a dipolar Bose-Einstein condensate: Dynamics under the influence of sudden angular deviation of polarization direction

 where $\langle V_{\rm dd}^\eta \rangle = \int \dd{\vb{r}} \dd{\vb{r}^\prime} \abs{\psi(\vb{r})}^2 V_{\rm dd}^\eta(\vb{r}-\vb{r}^\prime)\abs{\psi(\vb{r}^{\prime})}^2,$ and $V_{\rm dd}^\eta(\vb{r}-\vb{r}^\prime) = \frac{\mu_0\mu_m^2}{4\pi\abs{\vb{r}-\vb{r'}}^3}\left[1-3\frac{(\eta-\eta')^2}{\abs{\vb{r}-\vb{r'}}^2}\right]$, and $\eta = x, y, z.$ We note that Eq.~\eqref{m_1} differs considerably from the one obtained for usual scissors-mode excitation in a dipolar (non-dipolar) BEC when rotated about the polarization direction of the external magnetic field (axial direction of the trap, \rm{i.e.,} the $z$-axis) \cite{roccuzzo_Rotating_2020, tanzi_Evidence_2021, roccuzzo_Moment_2022, young-s._Dipolemode_2023, guery-odelin_Scissors_1999, marago_Observation_2000}.
 In that case, the commutator $[\hat{V}_{\rm dd}, \hat{L}_z]$ vanishes and the energy weighted moment $m_1$ or the effective restoring force is solely governed by the trap anisotropy.
 Since elasticity fundamentally arises from interparticle interactions, no elastic response of the condensate is involved in the scissors mode oscillation.
 In contrast, in our case, not only the trap but also the DDI between the atoms plays a crucial role in shaping the restoring force [see Eq.~\eqref{m_1}].
 Consequently, following our dynamical protocol, the excited scissors-mode oscillation bears a clear imprint of the elastic response, which is determined by the anisotropy in the DDI, \rm{i.e.} $\langle V_{\rm dd}^x \rangle - \langle V_{\rm dd}^z \rangle$, between the particles of the condensate in the $x$–$z$ plane\footnote{A similar method is employed in \cite{ferrier_barbut_scissors_2018}, where an oscillating magnetic field is applied to excite the scissors mode in the SD phase.
 In this setup, only the DDI contributes to $m_1$, while the trap symmetry prevents the trapping potential from playing any role in determining the effective restoring force.}.

 On the other hand, the inverse energy weighted moment $m_{-1}$ is related to the moment of inertia of the condensate $\Theta$ through the relation $m_{-1}=\Theta/2$.
-The moment of inertia $\Theta$ depends on the superfluid fraction $f_s$ of the condensate and can be expressed as \cite{roccuzzo_Rotating_2020, tanzi_Evidence_2021}
+We estimate $\Theta$ by evaluating the static response of the system to a small rotational perturbation of the form $-\Omega \hat{L}_y$.
+The moment of inertia is then obtained as $\Theta=\lim_{\Omega\to 0}\langle \hat{L}_y\rangle/\Omega$.
+The response to this small static perturbation, or equivalently the moment of inertia varies across different phases of the dipolar BEC.
+More specifically, the moment of inertia $\Theta$ depends on the superfluid fraction $f_s$ or the nonclassical rotational inertia fraction of the condensate and can be expressed as \cite{leggett_Superfluid_1998, roccuzzo_Rotating_2020, tanzi_Evidence_2021}